mongodb/docs/source/includes/prerequisites-on-prem-install.rst

      :manual:`MongoDB Production Notes
      </administration/production-notes>`, can lead to production failure.

-- Deploy the |application| Database and Backup Database.
-The Backup Database is required only if you run the Backup Daemon.
+- Deploy the |application| Database and optional Backup Database.
 The databases require dedicated MongoDB instances.
 Do **not** use MongoDB installations that store other data.
-See :doc:`/tutorial/prepare-backing-mongodb-instances`.
+The Backup Database is required only if you run the Backup Daemon and store snapshots and oplog entries through |onprem|.
+To deploy the databases, see :doc:`/tutorial/prepare-backing-mongodb-instances`.